deathtothecorporation/plunder-docs/sire/intro.md

 4
 ```

 Let's combine both of the above concepts to create our own named function.
-Note the way in this case you start the line with the `=` (and a space) and the name of the function is the first value after the opening parenthesis.
+Note the way in this case you start the line with `=` (followed by a space) and the name of the function is the first value after the opening parenthesis.

 ```sire
 = (addTwo input)